AndrewCizek/CSC-250-HW-3/README.txt

 Self-Review
 I had to look up how bitshifting works.
 I also wanted to figure out how to close the scanner, which I did.
 Fun stuff that I only kinda understood until the end.
 Now, I understand a lot more about Java (just Python, but with a lot of fluff).

+EDIT: I just realized it displays right to left instead of left to right.
+There goes that.